CompositeFlows/documentation-assembler-vsix/README.md

 This is an experimental port from a c# server/database application - to a GitHub repo/vscode extension.
 A concept driven by transformational conversations with a robotics firm - [HAL Robotics](https://hal-robotics.com).

+### We think in webs, but we're forced to write in lines

+Human knowledge branches, loops, and layers—a living web of what-ifs and dependencies.
+Traditional documents force this into linear prose, losing the very structure that makes expertise usable.
+Docs Assembler bridges that gap.
+It is a way to give form to the networks in your mind - for others to understand and learn, or extend and refine.

  > **To truly understand how it works, we encourage you to explore the [Live Demo](https://docsassemblerdemo.netoftrees.com/).**
  >It was built with this version of the extension, which we've released for hands-on experimentation.
  >*Please note: This is an early release with known limitations.
 We advise caution for critical work until the production-ready version is released later this year.*